acf-quizbowl/acf-quizbowl.github.io/tournaments/2_winter/2024-25/2024-winter.md

 Please email [winter@acf-quizbowl.com](mailto:winter@acf-quizbowl.com) if you are unsure whether your team is required to submit a half-packet.
 A team that is not required to submit a packet may submit an optional half-packet by September 29, 2024 for a $50 discount.

+> [!NOTE]
-<small>\*For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as regular collegiate academic tournaments.
-Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not.</small>
+> For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as regular collegiate academic tournaments.
+Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not.

 Here is the submission schedule: